-The gap between the forecasted revenues for 2020-21 and the forecasted revenues for 2021-22 is explained by the impact of the pandemic.
+The impact of these changes on the operations of the Commission remains uncertain since after the gradual resumption of activities, certain health measures are still in effect, in accordance with government directives.
+The gap between the forecasted revenues for 2021-22 and the forecasted revenues for 2022-23 is explained by the impact of the pandemic.
 The Commission forecasts its future revenues based on the historical experience preceding this exceptional situation, since it is not possible to reliably estimate the duration and severity of the impact on the financial situation and financial results over future periods.
+As of December 15, 2021, this situation had not yet been resolved